rasendubi/blog/posts/2014-10-26-7-things-you-should-know-about-make.md

 The first one is plain old printing.
 You can print the value of some expression using one of the following make functions:
 `$(info ...)` `$(warning ...)` `$(error ...)`
-Make will print the value of the expression once it will pass through this line.
+Make will print the value of the expression once it passes through this line.

 I believe you know how to use tracing.

 ### Remake

 There is also special program written for debugging Makefiles.
-Remake allows you to stop at specified target, examine what has happened, change the internal state of Make.
-For more info read [article about debugging makefiles with remake](https://www.usenix.org/legacy/event/lisa11/tech/full_papers/Bernstein.pdf).
+Remake allows you to stop at a specified target, examine what has happened, change the internal state of Make.
+For more info read [the article about debugging makefiles with remake](https://www.usenix.org/legacy/event/lisa11/tech/full_papers/Bernstein.pdf).

-Read also [a great article about debugging makefiles](http://www.drdobbs.com/tools/debugging-makefiles/197003338) for other ways of makefile debugging.
+Read also [a great article about debugging makefiles](http://www.drdobbs.com/tools/debugging-makefiles/197003338) for other ways of Makefile debugging.